YottaDB/YDBDoc/GTMAdminOps/installydb.rst

 ydbinstall Script
 ---------------------

-ydbinstall is a stand-alone YottaDB installation facility that attempts to download the latest / current production YottaDB distribution from github.com and install YottaDB using reasonable defaults. gtminstall is a part of the YottaDB binary distribution and you can also use it to install YottaDB from the temporary directory in which you unpack the YottaDB distribution.
+ydbinstall is a stand-alone YottaDB installation script that installs YottaDB using reasonable defaults. ydbinstall is a part of the YottaDB binary distribution and you can also use it to install YottaDB from the temporary directory in which you unpack the YottaDB distribution.
 It allows considerable customization using the following command line switches:

 +-------------------------------------------------------+----+------------------------------------------------------------------------------------------------------------------------+
 | Command Line Switches                                 | \* | Description                                                                                                            |